 Sundays at 8.00am (Holy Communion (trad)), 11:00am Holy Communion (1st, 3rd and 5th Sundays of the month) Family Service (2nd Sunday) , Mattins (trad) (4th Sunday) and 4.00pm (Evening Prayer (trad)) on the 1st Sunday of each month.

 Wednesdays at 10.30am (Holy Communion)

-ATTENTION – Our churches are now open for regular public worship with an 11am service at Gulval only weekly, plus our 8.00am Communion on second and fourth Sundays and Wednesday 10.30am Communion has also resumed.
-Social distancing will apply and face masks must be worn, unless you are exempt on the grounds of age, physical or mental health.
+The church is now open again, but social distancing still applies and face masks must be worn, unless you are exempt on the grounds of age, physical or mental health.
 There is a QR poster on the main church door.
 See full details of how worship will operate, following a risk assessment , at the bottom of this page

 **Our church newsletter for the three churches has extra material in it at the moment, such as Bible readings and short sermon

 ** Every Sunday a service is being produced on video.
 You can find this on YouTube or by going to the Media drop down menu on this site, under videos.
 These will continue.

 We also have a new FACEBOOK page for Madron, Heamoor and Gulval churches

 Family Service at 11am on the second Sunday of the month, plus particularly child-friendly occasions to be found on the relevant web page (see Services)

 Our next child-friendly services will be our Sea Sunday, July 8th at 11am, and then our Songs of Praise on August 13th.